The author is a guitarist and bassist with over 35 years of experience as a musician.

 Again there is no XLR out, which is kind of a bummer since the tilt design is so useful on the BA110.
 It would be the perfect amp to bring to a show, run to the PA and tilt back on the floor near you so you can hear yourself.
 As it stands, it’s a pretty good practice amp for intermediate players, especially if you like distortion.

 Here are a few amps that I really like, but didn’t make my top three for one reason or another:

-- Acoustic B30: This is a fantastic amp that gets great reviews, but a little underpowered in my opinion.
+- Acoustic B30: This is a fantastic amp that gets great reviews, but is a little underpowered in my opinion.
 But it does have a 12-inch speaker, and I am a huge fan of twelves for bass.
 If you don’t mind sacrificing just a bit of volume, it’s a great choice.
 It also has a 4-band EQ and built-in compression.
 Nice!

 - Peavey Vypyr VIP 2: So, you’re thinking: This is a guitar amp!
 Has Guitar Gopher finally lost his marbles?
 Actually, the Vypyr is a powerful modeling amp built for use with electric guitar, acoustic guitar, and bass.
-Pure bassists might give it pass, but if you play guitar as well this is the perfect all-in-one practice amp.
+Pure bassists might give it a pass, but if you play guitar as well this is the perfect all-in-one practice amp.

 Which Bass Amp Under $200 Should You Choose?

 So, which amp should you choose?
 You’ll have to figure that out for yourself!
 This article is all based on my opinions, and I encourage you to do your own research and form your own conclusions.
 Make sure you check out the amp builders' websites for the latest info on their gear.

 But I can tell you what I would do.
 For me, it would be a close class between the Fender and the Hartke.
 I do love the HyDrive sound, and I’ve always loved Hartke.